peterloes/SmartAnimalTraps/README.md

 As required, up to 60 transmitters can be taught with all keys or individual transmission keys.
 The particular highlight is the feedback from the receiver.
 You can see from the transmitter whether the wireless communication was successful and receive information about the quality of the transmission path.
-Electronical release range of 70metres tested in urban environment.
+Electronical release range of 70 metres tested in urban environment.

 Examples after teaching the modules: